-WHY SUBJECT CHOICE IS IMPORTANT TO YOU.
-A. For all Students:
+A. For all students:

-- Provided that you meet NESA requirements, do subjects which you like, are good at, and are interested in.
+Provided that you meet NESA requirements, choose subjects you enjoy and have experienced success in.
 This will motivate you to work harder.
-There is no point in doing a subject at which you are poor, simply because it is a prerequisite for a course.
-If you cannot cope at school you probably will not cope with a similar course at a tertiary level.
-It may be advisable for you to rethink your career goals. - 2.
-Maximise the number of units you do in subjects in which you are competent, but listen to your teachers' advice on your level of capability.
+Maximise the number of units you do in subjects in which you are capable and listen to your teachers' advice on the level of difficulty.